 We are grateful for the support of our Board of Trustees.
-You can find out more about them below.
+Meet them below.

 Edward Wray, Chairman

 Edward Wray co-founded Betfair in 1999 and was its first Chief Executive.
 He set up the business in Australia, and became Chairman in 2006.
 Betfair floated on the London Stock Exchange in October 2010, valued at £1.4bn.

 Edward stepped down from his role as Chairman of Betfair in 2012, and currently holds Directorships at LMAX Limited (the world's leading exchange for FX), and Prodigy Finance.
 He is also Chair of the Coach Core Foundation.

 With over 20 years of experience, Amy has a proven track record of driving value and competitive advantage for organisations across a diverse range of industries, including financial services, telecoms, retail, consulting, and technology.
 Her expertise in data and advanced analytics has been honed through a breadth of experience in both start-up and large corporates, as well as through her global perspective, having lived and worked in five countries across three continents.

 Amy also brings a wealth of insights through her membership to a number of key industry associations and boards including the Bank of England and Financial Conduct Authorities AI Public, Private Forum, a Founding Editorial Board member of Springer’s Journal of AI & Ethics, and serving on the Data Board at MIT Sloan Management School Centre for Information Systems Research and Melbourne Business School Centre for Business Analytics.